 - using your bank’s mobile app when on a smartphone or tablet.

-Privacy enhanced browsers provide added protection by limiting tracking tools from websites.
+Privacy-enhanced browsers provide added protection by limiting tracking tools from websites.
 Having a browser with privacy features has gained popularity and importance.
 While some browsers have improved, others have become pioneers in internet safety.

-Recommendation 1: Brave – The Easiest Choice
+Recommendation 1: Brave – Easiest To Switch To

 Brave has built-in technology to secure your online banking session.